MSt in Historical Studies

 The MSt in Historical Studies builds upon the success of the Postgraduate Certificate in Historical Studies in attracting academically committed and high-achieving students from a wide range of professional and educational backgrounds.
 The MSt course is the second year of a two-year part-time graduate programme that focuses on British, Western European, and imperial history and promotes a broad approach to historical research across the historical disciplines.
 It provides an opportunity for successful graduates of the Postgraduate Certificate course to extend their studies for a further year and to receive systematic training in research methods while researching a 15,000 word dissertation.

-The course will be taught in three residential weekends in October, December, and January and a further dissertation workshop in April.
+The course will be taught during three weekends in October, December, and January and a further dissertation workshop in April.
 Seminar classes will build upon the skills and knowledge acquired in the Postgraduate Certificate year and focus on the development of the research skills and methodological and theoretical approaches underpinning modern historical research.
 Individual supervisors are appointed for dissertations.

 The course will build upon the research and writing skills developed in the Postgraduate Certificate and encourage students to engage actively with theoretical and historiographical approaches underpinning modern historical research.
 It will prepare students to undertake original archival research and develop a theoretical framework for their dissertation.
 It will guide and support the planning and writing of the dissertation.
 It will promote learning through discussion and practice and provide training for progression to doctoral programmes in history in Oxford and elsewhere.